Judge Philosophies

 If it looks good for general public speaking it should look good for debate.

-Joey Barrows - Dark Horse
+Joey Barrows - Delta

 John Schultz - Tallahassee